malinaline/tictactoe/README.md

 # Tic-Tac-Toe Web Application

-This is a Tic-Tac-Toe game built with React.
+This is a Tic-Tac-Toe game built with React-Typescript and Electron.
 The game includes different difficulty levels for the computer opponent.

 ## Prerequisites